 macro photography of water and stones

-If you live in the Greystones and Delgany area and are interested in joining our group as a volunteer citizen scientist our group managers would be happy to provide you with the materials and training necessary to conduct your own testing whenever you please.
-Contact us for your free group membership.
+If you live in the County Wicklow area and are interested in joining our group as a volunteer citizen scientist our group managers would be happy to provide you with the materials and training necessary to conduct your own testing whenever you please.
+Contact us for your free membership to our group.

 For other community groups, such as Tidy Towns groups, schools, businesses, and institutions, within Co.
 Wicklow you are most welcome to contact us for manager training and to join our group.
 Once we train your local community water quality manager you can then sign up and train your own local community members and purchase additional test kits at cost as a Greystones Tidy Towns FFW affiliate group.
 Please contact us here to learn more and get your group involved.